Betty Davis (album): Critical reception

 In a retrospective review, Popmatters called Betty Davis "funk like no other.
 Its closest musical relation is Sly Stone's early '70s molasses", praising her performance on the album as "a slow cooker of unbridled lust that teases and passes each beat, and flicks and licks each chord."
 The magazine noted Davis' "frequent reversing of gender roles and expectations to demonstrate control and strength" Likewise, John Bush of AllMusic called it "an outstanding funk record, driven by her [Davis'] aggressive, no-nonsense songs".

 In his 1990 biography, Miles Davis said of his former wife's musical legacy: "If Betty were singing today she'd be something like Madonna, something like Prince, only as a woman.
 She was the beginning of all that when she was singing as Betty Davis."
 Oliver Wang's liner notes from the 2007 re-issue of the album also include the following statement by Carlos Santana: "She was the first Madonna, but Madonna is more like Marie Osmond compared to Betty Davis.
 Betty was a real ferocious Black Panther woman.
 You couldn't tame Betty Davis."
-Robert Christgau was less enthusiastic, jokingly referring to the music as the "most overstated comic-book sex since Angelfood McSpade".
-In spite of its flair for rhythm and Davis' concept—"autonomous black woman forges metal funk"—Christgau said the album was marred by her "forced, narrow voice and a complete absence of riff sense or melodic gift".
+Robert Christgau was less enthusiastic, jokingly referring to the music as the "most overstated comic-book sex since Angelfood McSpade" Although Robert Crumb's character is perhaps a satirical critique, Christgau with this comment is flat-out racist.